dcshoecomp/homeassistant-cox/README.md

   username: YOUR_USERNAME<br>
   password: YOUR_PASSWORD
 ```

-key	description<br>
+states: <br>
-states: sensor will return the total current usage
+data_used sensor will return the total current usage<br>
+remaining_days sensor will return the number of days left in your service plan<br>
+percentage_used sensor will return % used of total data<br>

+Attributes:<br>
+last_update: When cox updated your account usage<br>
+data_plan: data allowance<br>
+service_end: when your service plan ends<br>
+service: Friendly name of your service plan<br>

-It is currently set to only check every 6 hours.
+It is currently set to check every 6 hours.